Published by Christina Riley. Last Updated on February 25, 2024.

 - Southern on Main (102 E Main St): Enjoy steamed mussels, tasty steaks, exquisitely breaded local fish, an extensive wine list, and sonker at Southern on Main.
 This is an upscale yet welcoming downtown restaurant.
 For those of you unfamiliar with sonker, it’s a delicious must-order dessert native to Surry County.

-Elkin also boasts two North Carolina breweries—Angry Troll Brewing and Skull Camp Brewery.
-Here’s a closer look at both of them.
+Elkin also boasts a North Carolina brewery—Angry Troll Brewing.
+Here’s a closer look.